stacks-network/docs/src/pages/understand-stacks/atlas-overview.md

                +---------------------------------------------------------------+

-Figure 1:  Location of Atlas in the Stacks architecture.
-Each BNS node implements an Atlas peer.
-An Atlas peer treats a name state value in BNS as the hash of a DNS zone file.
-Atlas peers exchange zone files with one another until they each have a full replica of all known zone files.
-Clients can look up zone files for names using the name's stat value as a zone file hash.
-Clients can broadcast zone files to the network  if they match a previously-announced hash.
-In practice, zone files store URLs to a name owner's Gaia hubs, thereby allowing Stacks apps to read and write data in Gaia.
+Figure 1:  Location of Atlas in the Stacks architecture Each BNS node implements an Atlas peer An Atlas peer treats a name state value in BNS as the hash of a DNS zone file Atlas peers exchange zone files with one another until they each have a full replica of all known zone files Clients can look up zone files for names using the name's stat value as a zone file hash Clients can broadcast zone files to the network  if they match a previously announced hash In practice, zone files store URLs to a name owner's Gaia hubs, thereby allowing Stacks apps to read and write data in Gaia.
 ```